abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 different aspects or angles of physical and mental phenomena, it can help us see how much stock we put into the continuity of the perceptual realm.
-As the Anattalakkhaṇa Sutta suggests, we can see how we attach to our perceptions a sense of me, myself, and who I am.
-This continuity of thoughts, perceptions, and feelings weaves a web of self and sometimes gets changed or altered or diminished, *Where did that “me” go to?
+As the Anattalakkhaṇa Sutta suggests, we can see how we attach to our perceptions a sense of “me,” “myself,” and who I am.
+This continuity of thoughts, perceptions, and feelings weaves a web of self and sometimes gets changed or altered or diminished. *Where did that “me” go to?
 Where did that self go?
 Is it a different one?
 Is it the same one but looked at from a different angle?
 Or is it possibly just another perception that I have weaved together to give a sense of security and stability?*

-It is good to reflect on the change and instability of what we normally call me or mine, both in the body and in the mind.
+It is good to reflect on the change and instability of what we normally call “me” or “mine,” both in the body and in the mind.
 We can take this up as a contemplation and examination, and ask ourselves, *Am I really any of these?*